Site Search

 5. Check build results

-The required files are shown below.
+The required files are listed below.

 Root Filesystem

-gsrd-console-image-arria10.tar.gz ... jffs2 format files are also generated.
+gsrd-console-image-agilex5.rootfs.tar.gz ...
+Other files in jffs2 format will also be generated.

 Linux Kernel

-Linux device tree (.dtb)
+Linux Device Tree (.dtb)

-socfpga_arria10_socdk.dtb etc.
+socfpga_agilex5_socdk.dtb etc.

 extlinux.conf